CANDY-LINE/node-red-contrib-lwm2m/README.md

   - Add a notice for Node.js v8 support termination on README
   - Improve node configuration dialog behavior
   - Fix a possible error on translating into Buffer
+  - Increase the minimum value of the maximum receivable packet size to 16.1KiB
   - Update wakatiwai client
-    - Increase the max size of Block1 receivable packet size (from 4KiB to 1MiB)
+    - Increase the max size of Block1 Transfer receivable resource size (from 4KiB to 1MiB)
-    - Increase the Block1-transfer chunk size (from 128 bytes to 16KiB)
+    - Increase the Block1 Transfer acceptable chunk size (from 128 bytes to 16KiB)
     - New message format support for transferring the large data to this node

 * 2.4.0